 #2 Tourism Is Booming in Wales

-If foreign tourism in Wales has ever needed a boost, it got a major one in 2014, with £150 million pumped into the Welsh economy from foreign tourism.
+If foreign tourism in Wales has ever needed a boost, it got a major one, with £1.8 billion pumped into the Welsh economy from international tourism in 2018.

-Reflecting a UK trend, house prices in Wales have now been slipping for almost half a year.
+Reflecting a UK trend, house prices in Wales have now been slipping for some time.

-This means that more and more mid-market sectors are now being challenged to lower their prices too.
+This means that more and more mid-market sectors are now getting challenged to lower their prices too.